jcwren/3dprinting/Cen-Tec_Accessory_Holder/README.md

-# Accessory storage ring for Centec QuickClick connectors and 1.5" to 2.25" adapter
+# Accessory storage ring for Cen-Tec QuickClick connectors and 1.5" to 2.25" adapter

 This ring sits on top of the dust separator and allows for the QuickClick tool adapters and the 1.5" to 2.25" vacuum adapter to be conveniently stored.